 Our Cities on Our Stages Symposium

-On May 28th and 29th, 2016 the Bad Dog Theatre Company will host the first edition of a conference which will enable the further development of diversity and inclusivity initiatives in Toronto improv companies.
-Bad Dog will curate a series of workshops, presentations and discussion panels led by diversity and inclusivity thought-leaders - from within the unscripted comedy sector as well as neighbouring artforms facing similar challenges - to advise and engage participants on industry-specific issues.
+Bad Dog Theatre Company is excited to announce the return of our diversity and inclusion conference.
+On May 20th and May 21st, Our Cities on our Stages will return to continue the conversation on diversity and inclusion initiatives in Toronto improv companies and improv as a whole.
+Fully immersing itself over the weekend, Bad Dog will curate a series of workshops, presentations and discussion panels led by diversity and inclusivity thought-leaders - from within the unscripted comedy sector as well as neighbouring artforms facing similar challenges - to advise and engage participants on industry-specific issues.

 address issues specific to the comedy community and art form of unscripted theatre in Toronto by sharing resources & knowledge with like organizations from other cities

 share in the development of innovative inclusivity models that will result in increased representation of minority voices on comedy stages and artistic environments